DFHack/dfhack/data/blueprints/README.md

 This document focuses on DFHack Quickfort's capabilities and teaches players how to understand and build blueprint files.
 Much of the text was originally written by Joel Thornton, reused here with his permission.

 For those just looking to apply blueprints, check out the [quickfort command syntax](https://docs.dfhack.org/en/stable/docs/_auto/base.html#quickfort) in the DFHack Scripts documentation.
-There are many ready-to-use blueprints available in the `blueprints/library` subfolder in your DFHack installation.
+There are also many ready-to-use blueprints available in the `blueprints/library` subfolder in your DFHack installation.
 Browse them on your computer or [online](https://github.com/DFHack/dfhack/tree/develop/data/blueprints/library), or run `quickfort list -l` at the `DFHack#` prompt to list them, and then `quickfort run` to apply them to your fort!

 See the [Links section](#links) for more information and online resources.